 Withdrawal on or after the advertised program arrival date: If written notification of withdrawal for a confirmed participant is received by CIEE on or after the advertised program arrival date for any given term, or if a confirmed participant does not notify CIEE in writing of plans to withdraw and does not show up on-site on the advertised arrival date for the first session of the student’s confirmed participation record, the following refund policy for partial attendance applies.

-- Withdrawal on or up to day four of the advertised program session arrival date: 50% refund
+- Withdrawal on or up to day 4 of the advertised program or first program session-- 50% refund

-- Withdrawal from day five through day 10 of the advertised program session: no refund
+- Withdrawal from day 5 through day 10 of the advertised program or program session-- no refund

-- Withdrawal after day 10 until the end of the session: no refund of the single session fees will be granted, and an additional 25% withdrawal fee for any subsequent sessions confirmed for participation will also be due.
+- Withdrawal after day 10 until the end of the program or program session-- no refund, and an additional 25% withdrawal fee for any subsequent sessions confirmed for participation will also be due.

 In cases where payment has not yet been received by CIEE, payment of the Participation Confirmation fee, applicable School of Record fees, and any unpaid balance after the withdrawal policy is enforced will be due.

-Cancellations and deferrals are effective only upon the date written notification from the participant is received by CIEE.
-Students must also notify their home institution or School of Record directly if they plan to cancel, withdraw, or defer.
+- Cancellations, withdrawals, and deferrals are effective only upon the date written notification from the participant is received by CIEE.
+Students must also notify their home institution directly if they plan to cancel, withdraw, or defer.
 Questions regarding home institution policies should be directed to the home institution, not to CIEE.
-Home institutions’ payment policies are separate from CIEE’s payment policies, and students will be held to both sets of policies.
+Home institution payment policies are separate from CIEE’s payment policies, and students will be held to both sets of policies.

-The $30 application fee, Participation Confirmation payment, applicable School of Record fees, and Participant Flight Fee (Summer Combination Programs) are non–refundable.
+- The application fee, Participation Confirmation fee, and School of Record fees (when applicable) are non-refundable.

-The program arrival date” is the CIEE posted arrival date, as listed on the CIEE website, which typically coincides with the first day of orientation for each term.
-Withdrawal fee policies outlined for participants studying for an academic year, calendar year, or on two consecutive terms of any sort are held to the advertised arrival date for each term or session, as listed on the CIEE website, in accordance with the Terms and Conditions listed above rather than the host university class start dates.
+- The “advertised program arrival date” is the CIEE posted arrival date, as listed on the CIEE website, which typically coincides with the first day of orientation for each term, block, or session.
+Withdrawal fee policies outlined for participants studying for an academic year, calendar year, or on two consecutive terms of any sort are held to the CIEE posted arrival date for each term or session, as listed on the CIEE website, in accordance with the Terms and Conditions listed above rather than the host university or CIEE class start dates.
 Students participating in block or session-based programs may not change programs for any accepted blocks or sessions after arriving at the first location of the confirmed study plan.

-Participants who receive scholarship aid from CIEE and subsequently cancel or withdraw from the program for which they were awarded must repay CIEE the scholarship aid received.
-If the amount of the scholarship aid is less than the amount of any refund due, the scholarship aid is deducted from the refund.
-If the amount of the scholarship aid is greater than any refund due, the participant must repay CIEE the difference.
+- Participants who receive scholarship or grant from CIEE and subsequently cancel or withdraw from the program for which they were awarded must repay CIEE the scholarship or grant received.
+If the amount of the scholarship or grant is less than the amount of any refund due, the scholarship or grant amount is deducted from the refund.
+If the amount of the scholarship or grant is greater than any refund due, the participant must repay CIEE the difference.

-payment deferral, based on financial aid disbursements after the program starting date, cannot be granted past the following dates: November 15 for the fall semester, April 15 for the spring semester, and July 15 for summer programs.
+- Payment deferral, based on home school financial aid disbursements after the program starting date, cannot be granted past the following dates: October 15 for the fall semester; March 15 for the spring semester; and July 1 for summer programs.

-All questions regarding student accounts should be directed to the CIEE billing coordinator, Student and Parent Services, at 1-800-40-STUDY or StudyBillingTeam@ciee.org.
+All questions regarding participant financial accounts should be directed to the CIEE Billing Specialist, Student and Parent Services, at 1-800-40-STUDY or StudyBillingTeam@ciee.org.
 Questions about academic policies and procedures may be directed to the CIEE Registration team at 1-800-40-STUDY or email@example.com.

-CIEE reserves the right to modify or cancel any statement in the program descriptions and information as listed at www.ciee.org, or in the hard copy program catalogs, without prior notice and accepts no responsibility for the consequences of such changes.
+CIEE reserves the right to modify or cancel any statement in the program descriptions and information as listed at www.ciee.org, or in the hard copy program catalogs, without prior notice.